October Health – 2025 Report

 Impact on the India Economy

-- Reduced Productivity: Loneliness can lead to decreased motivation, focus, and energy, lowering employee productivity.
+Loneliness can lead to decreased focus, motivation, and energy, lowering employee productivity at the workplace. -

-- Higher Healthcare Costs: Loneliness is linked to mental health issues like depression and anxiety, increasing healthcare expenses.
+Loneliness is linked to mental health issues such as depression and anxiety, increasing healthcare utilization and costs for employers and public health systems. -

 What can government do to assist?